FOREWORD BY THE RECTOR

 The department has four classes per year at ‘A’ level.
 These classes are not necessarily concurrent and pupils may opt for the subject in different combinations.
-We have a reasonably well stocked departmental reference library, with another good selection housed in the school library.
 Our basic textbook is good but inadequate on its own, and independent research is encouraged.
 The Internet should be widely used for this purpose.

 The ‘A’ level Geography is very contemporary.
 It occupies a pivotal position in the understanding and interpretation of social, economic, political and environmental conditions and change, from micro, to local, to national, to regional, to international scale, with a good historical perspective.
 It stresses the complex and varied interactions between man and his environment, and the management of this impact to achieve sustainable development.

 Candidates follow the AS syllabus in Fifth Form which consists of core topics in both Physical and Human Geography and their interrelationship.
 The AS examination is written at the end of Vth Form.
-The ‘A2’ syllabus is advanced topics of a similar nature studied in Sixth Form, and we encourage our candidates to write both components at the end of VI Form.
+The ‘A2’ syllabus is advanced topics of a similar nature studied in Sixth Form, and our candidates write this component at the end of VIth Form.

-An A or a B grade at IGCSE is required, while it is preferred that pupils should have a pass in Mathematics and a B grade or better in English Language.
+An A or a B grade at IGCSE is preferred and pupils should have a pass in Mathematics and a B grade or better in English Language.

-There will probably be two classes in V Form, studying European History.
-In VI form they move on to a choice of African History or the Cold War.
+There will be two classes in V Form, studying European History.
+In VI Form they will continue with the European History as the syllabus has been revised.

-In addition to the general ‘A’ level requirements, B grade or better passes should be obtained in both History and English Language at IGCSE level.
+In addition to the general ‘A’ level requirements, B grade or better passes are preferred in both History and English Language at IGCSE level.

 Along with History it is useful to study English and any other ‘Arts’ or ‘Business’ subject.
 A useful third choice for pupils is Geography or Divinity.